 Iconic example of use: PINK FLOYD ‘On The Run’

 KORG 700s (1974)

-Also known as the mini-Korg, this was purchased by Martyn Ware in 1977 to cheer himself up to splitting up with his then-girlfriend, now wife; it was subsequently used in his recordings as a founder member of THE HUMAN LEAGUE.
+Also known as the mini-Korg, this was purchased by Martyn Ware in 1977 to cheer himself up to splitting up with his then-girlfriend; it was subsequently used in his recordings as a founder member of THE HUMAN LEAGUE.
 It was an affordable £200 at that time when compared with the £1000 asking price for the Minimoog.
 The 700s differed from the earlier 700 model in that it had two oscillators.
 It was also Daniel Miller’s first synth and he used it recording as THE NORMAL, simultaneously launching Mute Records.

 Iconic example of use: THE NORMAL ‘Warm Leatherette’